dessaill/Exploring-Factors-Affecting-Student-Performance-A-Data-Driven-Analysis/README.md

 This project demonstrates how data analytics can uncover insights in education.
 The trends observed align with general expectations: more study time and consistent attendance lead to better performance, but individual variation exists.
 This analysis could help educators identify students who may need extra support.

+#Next Steps / Extensions

+This project can be expanded in several ways to provide deeper insights and demonstrate advanced analytics skills:

+Include Portuguese Course Data

+Analyze the student-por.csv dataset alongside the Math dataset.

+Compare student performance across subjects.

+Optionally, merge both datasets to study students enrolled in both courses.

+Explore Parental Education and Family Background

+Investigate the influence of factors such as parental education (Medu, Fedu) and family relationships (famrel) on student performance.

+Use barplots, boxplots, and correlation heatmaps to highlight trends.

+Discuss how socio-economic background may shape academic outcomes.

+Build Predictive Models

+Develop models to estimate final grades (G3) based on multiple features (attendance, study time, family background, etc.).

+Start with Linear Regression for interpretability and extend to Random Forests or other machine learning models.

+Evaluate performance using metrics such as R² score and Mean Absolute Error (MAE).

+Visualize predicted vs actual grades to illustrate model effectiveness.